thanhtutoo/ecommerce-nextjs/README.md

+# Shopping Cart Application

+This is a shopping cart application built with Next.js and Zustand for state management.

-## Tought process
+## Thought Process

+The application was built with the following steps:

-- install the require modules such as nextjs, zustand
+1. Installed the required modules such as Next.js, Zustand.
-- folder structure
+2. Set up the folder structure as detailed below.
-    - components
-        - resulable components
-    - pages
+3. Created reusable components and custom hooks.
+4. Set up state management for the whole site, including cart store, product store, and category store.
+5. Created custom helper functions.
+6. Set up styling with CSS, currently using global CSS.
+7. Wrote unit tests and end-to-end tests.

+## Folder Structure

+- `components`: Contains reusable components.
-        - new pages such as product listing, product detail
+- `pages`: Contains pages such as product listing and product detail.
-    - hooks
-        - resuable custom hooks
+- `hooks`: Contains reusable custom hooks.
-    - stores
-        - state management for the whole site, such as cart store, product store, category store
+- `stores`: Contains state management for the whole site, such as cart store, product store, and category store.
-    - utils
-        - custom helper functions
+- `utils`: Contains custom helper functions.
-    - styles
-        - styling css, currently global css
+- `styles`: Contains styling CSS, currently global CSS.
-    - __tests__
-        - unit testing
+- `__tests__`: Contains unit tests.
+- `cypress`: Contains end-to-end tests.

+## Features

+- Product listing and detail pages.
-    -  cypress
+- Shopping cart functionality.
+- State management with Zustand.
+- All data fetched through proxy from our NextJS app API
+- Unit and end-to-end testing.

+## Limitations and Workarounds
+- All data required to be fetched through proxy from you NextJS app API
-        - end to end testing
+    - Don't have time to make this work.

-## Local set up
+## Local Setup

-- npm install
-- npm run dev

-## Execute unit testing
-- npm test
+1. Clone the repository.
+2. Run `npm install` to install the dependencies.
+3. Run `npm run dev` to start the development server.

+## Running Tests

+- Run `npm test` to execute the unit tests.
+- (Include instructions for running the end-to-end tests.)